jgpaiva/genny/README.md

 This'll start an auto-refresh browser window, which will refresh the page everytime there's a change to the build.

 As long as you have these two commands running, you'll see realtime updates of the page as soon as you change and save a file, to get a really short feedback cycle between change and outcome.

+To release to github pages, run `./release`, add the newly generated files, and push to github.